Building a course roster dashboard over a third-party public API

 #The lesson that stuck

 The biggest surprise at the time: filtering and sorting belong on the API, not in the React layer.
 With ~75 test courses in the environment, client-side filter() felt fine — but that mindset does not scale.
 Pulling only is_published=true rows upstream saves bandwidth, keeps pagination honest, and avoids leaking draft metadata to the browser.
-Years later that sounds obvious; in the exercise it was the main architectural correction.
+That correction stuck: push predicates to the origin when the upstream API documents them.

 #BFF hardening